vocaroo/simple-audio-recorder/README.md

 recorder.time; // Access the current recorded duration in milliseconds.
 Time pauses when recording is paused.

+// Get the amount of data remaining to be encoded
+// Will only be much above zero on very slow systems as mp3 encoding is quite fast.
+// A large value indicates there might be a delay between calling stop() and getting the mp3Blob recorder.getEncodingQueueSize();

 AudioRecorder.isRecordingSupported(); // Static method.
 Does this browser support getUserMedia?
 ```